DylanMoss1/watcher-knight/README.md

   // -- EXAMPLE 3: Updating README --
   // <wk: error-400-in-readme
-  // `examples/README.md` should explain what happens when the server returns error code 400. />
+  // `examples/README.md` should explain what happens when error code 400 is returned. />
   //
   // ^ This will fail: the check cannot be completed as examples/README.md does not exist